DarrenKoh93/Connect4/README.md

-# Connect4
+Author: Darren Koh
-A console version of the connect 4.
-Working on AI
+A simple game of connect 4 on console.
+Used for practise of OOP and AI algorithm.